 - Dessert trio of berry and cinnamon frangipani, apricot cheesecake, with passion fruit meringue, chocolate mousse

 So the best food is definitely offered in Etihad First.

 Emirates Vs Etihad First Class In-Flight Showers – Which Is Best?

 Both Emirates and Etihad have two showers at the front of their cabins.
 However, in the all-important category of shower-to-passenger ratio, Emirates wins, with one shower for every seven passengers, while Etihad only provides one shower for every nine passengers.
 I have written a completely separate article with Emirates sky shower pictures.
 There is very little to choose between the shower rooms themselves although Emirates’ showers have a panoramic wallpaper view of the Dubai skyline on the walls.
 The volume per passenger is key here which is why Emirates wins.

-The reason there are less showers on Etihad is because they feel their passengers in The Residence need their own shower.
+The reason there are fewer showers on Etihad is that they feel their passengers in The Residence need their own shower.

 Emirates Vs Etihad First Class Bar/Lounge – Which Is Best?

 Both Etihad and Emirates have lounges.
 The Etihad bar is designated as “The Lobby” but even in First Class, you’ll have to have your drinks refilled from the display case, rather than having an onboard bartender serving you.

 If you prefer a more traditional bar experience, you’ll find it on Emirates with extensive seating, mood lighting, a horseshoe-shaped bar and a real-life bartender.